Lower Normandy: History

 The victory of Tinchebray in 1106 gave Normandy to the kings of England again.
 Nearly one hundred years later, in 1204, King Philip II Augustus of France conquered the region, apart from the Channel Islands.
 Then, during the Hundred Years' War, it was regained by the Plantagenets.
 However, the French recovered the mainland part of the region between 1436 and 1450.
-By 1453, the French monarchy controlled much of modern France apart from Calais, which remained in English hands.

 During the Second World War, the main thrust of Operation Overlord was focused on Lower Normandy.
 The beaches of Calvados were the site of the D-Day landings in June 1944.
 Lower Normandy suffered badly during the War, with many of its towns and villages being destroyed or badly damaged during the Battle of Normandy.